-- 7. Where the Conduct Committee refers an Allegation for investigation, the Respondent shall be sent a Notice of Investigation (which will be copied to the Respondent's Recognised Supervisory Body) which shall: - outline the scope of the investigation; (a) - (b) indicate if the investigation has been delegated to a Recognised Supervisory Body.
+- 7. Where the Board refers an Allegation for investigation, the Respondent shall be sent a Notice of Investigation (which will be copied to the Respondent's Recognised Supervisory Body) which shall: - (a) outline the scope of the investigation; - (b) indicate if the investigation has been delegated to a Recognised Supervisory Body.